jeffposnick/jeffy-info/site/posts/2021/07/17/sw-rendering.md

 ## Service workers everywhere

 I've been fascinated by the new crop of cloud runtime environments that expose a [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) API (or some modified version of it).
-[CloudFlare Workers](https://workers.cloudflare.com/) seems like the most mature of them, and it looks like the recently formed [Deno Company](https://deno.com/blog/the-deno-company) is [working](https://github.com/denoland/deno/issues/5957) on something similar.
+[Cloudflare Workers](https://workers.cloudflare.com/) seems like the most mature of them, and it looks like the recently formed [Deno Company](https://deno.com/blog/the-deno-company) is [working](https://github.com/denoland/deno/issues/5957) on something similar.
 Running the service worker API in the cloud opens the door for a closer sharing routing and HTML generation logic with the browser's service worker—[isomorphic](https://en.wikipedia.org/wiki/Isomorphic_JavaScript) rendering, if you will.
 (It's cool if you won't.)

-A recent [tweet](https://twitter.com/lukeed05/status/1415036180765106176) from [Luke Edwards](https://twitter.com/lukeed05) about his new, lightweight [Handlebars](https://handlebarsjs.com/)-compatible templating library, [Tempura](https://github.com/lukeed/tempura), reminded me that Luke was now working on the CloudFlare DevRel team, and that I have been [intending](https://twitter.com/jeffposnick/status/1379525749514850305) to explore this space further.
+A recent [tweet](https://twitter.com/lukeed05/status/1415036180765106176) from [Luke Edwards](https://twitter.com/lukeed05) about his new, lightweight [Handlebars](https://handlebarsjs.com/)-compatible templating library, [Tempura](https://github.com/lukeed/tempura), reminded me that Luke was now working on the Cloudflare DevRel team, and that I have been [intending](https://twitter.com/jeffposnick/status/1379525749514850305) to explore this space further.

 Well, no time like this weekend!